radicle-dev/radicle.xyz/_guides/seeder.md

 This will return the default policy if you haven't set a specific policy for that repository.

-Finally, to view all seeding policies that have been set on repositories, simply enter `rad seed` with no options.
-This will list all configured policies.
+Finally, to view all seeding policies that have been configured on repositories, simply enter `rad seed` with no options.

 ### Your external address

-Now that you've configured your seeding policy, it's time to set your node's external address.
+Now that you've configured your seeding policy, it's time to set your node's *External Address*.
 This is a public address, typically a DNS name that points to your node.
 Though a single address is sufficient, you are free to set up to 16 external addresses.

 You'll find this setting in your configuration file, under `node.externalAddresses`.
-External addresses are JSON strings of the form `<host>:<port>`, for example `seed.radicle.example:8776`, where `<host>` is a DNS name, and port is usually `8776`.
+External addresses are JSON strings of the form `<host>:<port>`, for example `seed.radicle.example:8776`, where `<host>` is a DNS name, and `<port>` is usually `8776`.

 ```json
 {